0xAX/linux-insides/Timers/timers-4.md

 } ____cacheline_aligned;
 ```

-The `thec_base` structure contains following fields: The `lock` for `tvec_base` protection, the next `running_timer` field points to the currently running timer for the certain processor, the `timer_jiffies` fields represents the earilest expiration time (it will be used by the Linux kernel to find already expired timers).
+The `thec_base` structure contains following fields: The `lock` for `tvec_base` protection, the next `running_timer` field points to the currently running timer for the certain processor, the `timer_jiffies` fields represents the earliest expiration time (it will be used by the Linux kernel to find already expired timers).
 The next field - `next_timer` contains the next pending timer for a next timer [interrupt](https://en.wikipedia.org/wiki/Interrupt) in a case when a processor goes to sleep and the `NO_HZ` mode is enabled in the Linux kernel.
-The `active_timers` field provides accounting of non-deferrable timers timers or in other words all timers that will not be stopped during a processor will go to sleep.
+The `active_timers` field provides accounting of non-deferrable timers or in other words all timers that will not be stopped during a processor will go to sleep.
 The `all_timers` field tracks total number of timers or `active_timers` + deferrable timers.
 The `cpu` field represents number of a processor which owns timers.
 The `migration_enabled` and `nohz_active` fields are represent opportunity of timers migration to another processor and status of the `NO_HZ` mode respectively.

 The last five fields of the `tvec_base` structure represent lists of dynamic timers.
 The first `tv1` field has: